Database schema 300

 Can I still use the views in the Spatialite to check for foreign key errors?

 No, the new schema will not contain any views.
-Run the schematisation checker to identify any attributes that are NULL but should have a value.
+Run the schematisation checker to identify any attributes that are NULL that are not allowed to be NULL.

 Why does 3Di switch to GeoPackage?